Table of Contents Show

 For visitors who love camping, the camp at the Deep Creek area offers good campsites where you get fabulous views of the Great Smoky Mountains.
 Visitors experience primitive camping, and the Smoky Mountains never disappoint with their splashes of wild colors.

-The Lynn Camp Prong trail is suitable for camping, hiking, and horseback riding.
-The other activities and history that can be experienced along with the waterfall trails make visiting the park and the Smoky Mountain Waterfalls attractive.
+The Lynn Camp Prong trail suits camping, hiking, and horseback riding.
+The other activities and history that can be experienced, along with the waterfall trails, make visiting the park possible.

 3. Cherokee Indians

 For all those who love history and going back in time, make a Cherokee Indian reservation and experience the culture and history of this ancient tribe.
 The visitor center will help you with the reservations.
 This is one of the other attractions while visiting the Smoky Mountains Waterfalls and the National Park.

 4. In the End